Study Connection Tutors To Meet Wednesday, September 17

 Next Plymouth Brunch Bunch At Hall's Gas House: Sunday, September 28

 Hall's Gas House downtown is reserving a private room for Plymouth members and friends every fourth Sunday, following 10:00 am worship.
 The next Brunch Bunch is Sunday, September 28.
 Please join us for this fun fellowship opportunity!

-Faith Formation Workshops with Dr. Marian Plant: Friday, October 3, and Saturday, October 4
+Faith Formation Workshops with Dr. Marian Plant, from Defiance College, Friday, October 3, and Saturday, October 4

 Presented in memory of Judy Kuelling